2009 Webby Awards

 The 13th annual 2009 Webby Awards were held in New York City on June 8, 2009.
 They were hosted by SNL head writer Seth Meyers, and the lifetime achievement award was given to Jimmy Fallon.
-The awards were judged by the 650-person International Academy of Digital Arts and Sciences, and winners were selected from among nearly 10,000 entries from 60 countries and all 50 United States.
+The awards were judged by the 650-person International Academy of Digital Arts and Sciences, and winners were selected from among nearly 10,000 entries from 60 countries and all 50 U.S. states.
 Voting by the public was available prior to April 30, and over 500,000 votes were cast.
 The awards ceremony was made available for viewers via the official Webby YouTube channel.